- BARKA Foundation is a 501(c)3 non-profit charitable organization established in 2006 in the United States.

 Development and Culture

 BARKA approaches its work in clean water, women’s empowerment, and climate change mitigation with the idea that we’re not “developing” anyone.
 The answer isn’t to bring western society’s culture and values to a place like Burkina Faso.
 The goal is to honor indigenous rights and work with local culture to improve the living conditions of people who don’t have their basic needs met.
 Indigenous culture is a big part of life in a place like Burkina Faso.
 By embracing it, BARKA is welcomed into communities and given a level of access normally barred to outsiders.
 Our work has a more lasting impact because people resonate and identify with what we’re doing together and they’re able to own it which is key for long-term, sustainable results.
+The US Embassy of Burkina Faso has lauded BARKA for also fulfilling one of its missions- to showcase American values, promote bi-lateral cooperation and “privilege constructive dialogue among Burkinabè and between Americans and Burkinabè on priority issues of shared interest.”
+See US Ambassador Andrew Young’s comments on the Embassy’s successful collaboration with The BARKA Foundation here.

 Development, Human Rights, Women’s Rights

 In all the projects we implement, we aim to ensure that indigenous peoples’ human rights and women’s rights are not only met, they are protected and incorporated- baked into the DNA of the project.
 Through our affiliation with the United Nations, and the Permanent Forum on Indigenous Issues, we have used “Free, Prior and Informed Consent” (as delineated in the Indigenous People’s Declaration of Human Rights) as a guiding principle.
 This means that the beneficiary community is a partner in the work, that their acceptance has come freely, before any of the work begins, and that they are fully informed of all aspects of the work.
+Our projects provide women with local leadership and financial opportunities as a way to achieve social and economic empowerment.

 One of the most special things about BARKA is this idea of reciprocity.
 It is the central tenet on which BARKA was created- to be in a relationship of mutual benefit with the people of Burkina Faso, and to build bridges between communities in the United States and Burkina Faso that can benefit everyone involved.
 We believe that charity has become obsolete.
 We don’t want to cultivate a culture of dependence or handouts, we want to change the world with the simple understanding that we are all linked inter-dependently, that we need each other, and that life is better, richer and more peaceful with this notion of reciprocity.
 This is the new paradigm for development- for modern and indigenous civilizations to realize that they need one another to co-create a sustainable future, that we can learn from each other and benefit collectively by it.